delta-io/delta-docs/static/quickstart_docker/README.md

 1. Open a bash shell (if on windows use git bash, WSL, or any shell configured for bash commands)

-2. Run a container from the image with a JuypterLab entrypoint
+2. Run a container from the image with a JupyterLab entrypoint

    ```bash
    # Build entry point